 89%Based on the skill's description, can an agent find and select it at the right time?
 Clear, specific descriptions lead to better discovery.

-This is a solid skill description that clearly identifies its niche (Databricks CI/CD with GitHub Actions), provides explicit trigger guidance, and lists natural user phrases.
-The main weakness is that the specificity of concrete actions could be improved — it describes the domain well but could enumerate more granular capabilities.
-Note: the description uses second person 'your' in 'your build process', which should be converted to third person.
+This is a well-structured skill description that clearly identifies its niche (Databricks CI/CD with GitHub Actions) and provides explicit trigger guidance.
+The main weakness is that the capability description could be more granular with specific concrete actions.
+Minor issue: uses second person 'your' in 'your build process', though this is a minor infraction.

 Suggestions

-Add more specific concrete actions such as 'create GitHub Actions workflow files, define Asset Bundle configurations, set up deployment targets, configure test stages' to improve specificity.
+Add more specific concrete actions such as 'create GitHub Actions workflow YAML, configure Asset Bundle deployment targets, set up test stages, manage environment secrets' to improve specificity.

 | Dimension | Reasoning | Score |